N0vice17/Sunday-in-making/README.md

 # Sunday-in-making
-My first beginner project to create a simple voice assistant it is named Sunday
+My first beginner project to create a simple voice assistant it is named as Sunday